Effective Date: 09/01/2010

 The Committee shall be comprised of the following persons:

-- Two additional members of the Board of Trustees to be designated by the Board Chair.
+Two members of the Board of Control to be designated by the Board Chair.

-All members of the above committee shall obtain and maintain approved national security clearance at the highest level determined necessary by the secretary of the Board of Trustees in accordance with applicable Department of Defense requirements so as to be appropriately informed on all matters regarding classified projects or research conducted by the university.
+All members of the above committee shall obtain and maintain approved national security clearance at the highest level determined necessary by the President in accordance with applicable Department of Defense requirements so as to be appropriately informed on all matters regarding classified projects or research conducted by the university.
 Such committee members with the appropriate national security clearance will be responsible for informing the board of any necessary university operating information in an unclassified manner.
 No Committee member lacking the appropriate clearance shall have access to classified security information.

 |09/24/82||Vice President for Research and Director of Research|